 bioMérieux also sponsors several symposia related to antibacterial resistance, in the framework of annual scientific meetings (e.g. European Congress of Clinical Microbiology and Infectious Diseases, American Society for Microbiology and IDWeek).

-The Company also supports awareness initiatives and high-level scientific meetings, as well as national symposia and international awareness events (e.g. World Antibiotic Awareness Week) related to antibacterial resistance.
+The Company also supports awareness initiatives and high-level scientific meetings, as well as national symposia and international awareness events (e.g. World Antimicrobial Awareness Week) related to antibacterial resistance.

 The Company supports the declaration of the World Alliance Against Antibiotic Resistance.
 Carlet J et al. WAAR (World Alliance against Antibiotic Resistance): Safeguarding antibiotics.
 Antimicrobial Resistance and Infection Control 2012;1:25.

-In 2016, bioMérieux joined the AMR Industry Alliance, which today represents more than 100 biotechnology, diagnostics, generics and research-based pharmaceutical companies and associations.
+bioMérieux joined the AMR Industry Alliance, formed in 2017, which today represents more than 100 biotechnology, diagnostics, generics and research-based pharmaceutical companies and trade associations.
 The AMR Industry Alliance is one of the largest private sector coalitions set up to provide sustainable solutions to the global antimicrobial resistance crisis.
+In 2020, the Alliance published its second progress report which provides a unique snapshot of the life sciences industry’s collective efforts in delivering on their global commitments and action to tackle the rise of antimicrobial resistance in the areas of research and science, access, appropriate use, and environmental manufacturing.
+Alliance member companies were surveyed and submitted data in 2019, quantifying their efforts on AMR relating to 15 commitments.